Trunkie-251/Reymaland-lore-cache/Lore/TECHNOLOGY/WEAPONS.md

 Caseless flechettes that shred through meat.
 Most modern ballistics are needlers of some variety, and they shred through meat like it's nothing.

-These flechettes tend to mke up the majority of firearms nowadays, at least the ones that use caseless ammo.
+These flechettes tend to make up the majority of firearms nowadays, at least the ones that use caseless ammo.

 ### Laser